 CHRONICLE > The North Revealed is a Living World campaign set in The Northern Hearthlands of the [Fantasy] Steel Realms.
 The Heartland Spark has re-shaped the realm and new opportunity beckons the brave and bold to the north.
 Brought together by circumstance, bound by camaraderie, finding fortune in the conflict of the northlands…

 The crew raises sail, not wanting to stick around the area through the night.
-Setting sourse due south at first, then cutting west to the sea you sail, going across the channel and following the Queens Coast of Umbak.
+Setting course due south at first, then cutting west to the sea you sail, going across the channel and following the Queens Coast of Umbak.
 Sailing through the night, neither umbakian or gwinnish make themselves clear.
 To the south lies the homeland of Gwinn and its dominance.
-North is the weakened Dunstrand, and the navy of the Merchant Cities. you turn northwest, and take a risk further off the coast.
+North is the weakened Dunstrand, and the navy of the Merchant Cities.
+You turn northwest, and take a risk further off the coast.

 West (out of Crestwold, Sabin Bay, and the Hoolip Coast) = NO ENCOUNTERS w/1 water elemental use; West (between Umbak and Tarmysia) = NO ENCOUNTERS; North (past Tarmysian Coast) = NO ENCOUNTERS; North (to the Merchant Cities of the north controlled region) = NO ENCOUNTER